eventbrite/javascript/react/README.md

 If you pass the entire DOM event object:

 - It's a leaky interface.
-The parent now has access to `event.taget` (among other properties), which, in turn gives the parent access to DOM nodes that it should not access.
+The parent now has access to `event.target` (among other properties), which, in turn gives the parent access to DOM nodes that it should not access.
 At worst, the parent can manipulate or even remove those DOM nodes.
 - It's a poor interface.
 Instead of directly receiving the required data, the parent now has to navigate within the event object to get the data it wants.
 - It's a fragile interface.
 If you later want to change how the event is triggered, maybe by adding another type of DOM event that can also trigger it, a parent may now have to check the _type_ of event object it receives